 Consolidated costs and expenses increased by 28% from Php124.10 billion in 2020 to Php158.57 billion in 2021.
 TMP contributed Php124.89 billion comprising cost of goods sold for manufacturing and trading activities, general and administrative expenses and interest expenses.
 TMBC contributed Php15.15 billion consisting of cost of goods and services sold, general and administrative expenses and interest expenses.
-Federal Land contributed Php9.02 billion consisting of cost of real estate sales, cost of goods and services sold, general and administrative expenses.
-GT Capital Parent Company contributed Php5.04 billion consisting of cost of real estate sales, and general and administrative expenses.
+Federal Land contributed Php9.02 billion consisting of cost of real estate sales, cost of goods and services sold, general and administrative expenses, cost of rental and interest expenses.
+GT Capital Parent Company contributed Php5.04 billion consisting of cost of real estate sales, interest expenses and general and administrative expenses.
 GTCAM accounted for the balance of Php4.47 billion consisting of cost of goods and services sold, general and administrative expenses and interest expenses.